Chair: Robert G. Liberatore

 Daniel J. Keniry

-Daniel J. Keniry is the Senior Vice President of Government Relations for TIAA-CREF, a national financial services organization dedicated to those who work in the academic, medical and cultural fields.
-Dan manages state and federal government advocacy efforts, as well as public policy development for the organization.
-In this capacity, he is responsible for relations with Congress, the White House and federal government agencies and officials, and leading public policy activities in Washington.
-He also manages a team of state government relations professionals and directs advocacy efforts with state legislatures, governors, treasurers and insurance commissioners.
+Dan Keniry is the Vice President and Head of Federal Government Affairs for United Health Group.
+Dan manages federal government advocacy efforts for the company.
+In this capacity, he is responsible for relations with Congress, the White House and federal government agencies and officials, and leading public policy advocacy strategies in Washington.

 Rabbi Mordechai Liebling